 Ultimately it’s all about finding the right team in a law firm.
 It is the overall package which matters – from getting the job done, to time, costs and budgeting.
 Using several fee-earners properly can help achieve the need for responsive, affordable and quality advice (and no, this does not mean dumping a caseload to a trainee after initial partner contact!).

 Look at whether your current legal providers have the necessary expertise to match your business needs.
 How important is local/regional area knowledge, international reach and industry sector expertise to you?
 Legal teams that can deliver at both strategic and operational levels will add value and business benefit, ahead of competitors.

 Final Words: Is It Sensible To Remain With The Same Law Firm?

 Take a look at this blog post and see what makes sense for you and if it’s a good idea to remain with the same law firm.
-There is a possibility that it won’t be so do your due diligence in this area.
-If you’d like some solid legal advice that will help your business build a strong legal foundation to grow and thrive then get in touch for a free Startup Legal Session.
+If you’d like some solid legal advice that will help your business build a strong legal foundation to grow and thrive then get in touch with our legal team.